Last update: 27.08.2019

 Do I have to register my skutis somewhere?

-No, skutis do not need to be registered in Singapore or Indonesia.
-However, if you bring your skutis to our showroom at Canggu Square on Bali, Skutis Corporation is offering to register it in our company system.
-If you ever lose your skutis or if it gets stolen, this will increase your chance to find it again after you reported its loss to the police.
+Skutis do not need to be registered in Indonesia, but they need to get registered in Singapore.
+Skutis Corporation has also a registry of serial numbers.
+You can contact Skutis Corporation to register your skutis with us.
+If you ever lost your skutis or if it got stolen, a registered serial number will increase your chance to find it again after you reported its loss to the police.

 Can my child ride a skutis?

 Riding a skutis is easier than riding a bicycle or a motorbike.
 This means children are usually capable of riding a skutis.
 Nevertheless, for children below 10 years it is difficult to estimate their own speed and the speed of other vehicles.
-Therefore, Skutis Corporations recommends to not allow children below 10 years to ride a skutis in public.
-Moreover, we recommend that children below 14 years are not riding skutis that are faster than 20 to 25 km/h.
+Therefore, Skutis Corporations recommends to not allow children below 10 years to ride any folly motorised skutis in public.
+Moreover, we recommend that children below 14 years are not riding skutis that are faster than 25 km/h.

 Can I take my skutis into an airplane?